Vancouver Aquarium in Stanley Park, Vancouver, BC, Canada | StanleyParkVan.com

 Does the Vancouver Aquarium have penquins?

-No. In 2023 the Vancouver Aquarium closed the penguin exhibit.
+No, not anymore.
+In 2023 the Vancouver Aquarium closed the penguin exhibit.

 Who owns the Vancouver Aquarium?